The Public Sector Equality Duty or 'general duty'

 The general duty is our overarching legal requirement as a school.
 It applies to all protected characteristics.
 These characteristics are age, disability, gender reassignment, race (including colour, ethnic or national origins and nationality), religion, faith or belief, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity.

 The general duty requires the school to take steps to eliminate unlawful discrimination and to actively promote equality.
 The general duty has three main elements which schools are required to have 'due regard' to when making decisions and developing policies.

 When carrying out our functions, we will have due regard to the need to:

-- Eliminate unlawful discrimination, harassment and victimisation (through our Anti-Bullying Policy, curriculum, Christian ethos, nurture and pastoral support work)
+- Eliminate unlawful discrimination, harassment, victimisation and other conduct that is prohibited by the Equality Act (examples include our Anti-Bullying and Behaviour Policies, PSHE/RSHE curriculum, our Christian ethos, nurture and pastoral work);

-For further information, please see our Equalities Policy and Accessibility Plan under the "About Us/Policies" section.
+For further information, please see our Equality and Diversity Policy and Accessibility Plan/Policy under the "About Us/Policies" section.